 Carrots are an exception, as they are best eaten raw for their antimicrobial qualities, helping to remove endotoxin and other stress-promoting substances.
 Cooked white mushrooms and bamboo shoots have similar beneficial effects, including reducing estrogen excess, which is a significant promoter of disease.

 In the proper context, vegetables can be a beneficial part of your diet.
 However, I think many people are suffering from inflammatory disease and digestive distress, more so as a result of eating too many vegetables (the wrong vegetables, consumed the wrong way) than because they’re not eating enough.

 Have you ever experimented with vegetable reduction?

-If you like what I have to say, and you want more information (including lots of studies), showing ways that too many veggies can cause health problems, please check out some of my other articles, including ‘Don’t Eat The Vegetables!’.
+If you like what I say and want more information (including lots of studies) showing ways that too many veggies can cause health problems, please check out some of my other articles, including Don’t Eat The Vegetables!
 And please share this and sign the email list up top.